lhermann/lukashermann.dev/content/writing/programmatic-seo-a-step-by-step-guide.md

 The first step in programmatic SEO is to choose a keyword or phrase that you want to optimize your website for.
 This will depend on the content of your website and the audience you are trying to reach.

-In our example we have website for a countdown timer called Stagetimer.
+In our example we have a countdown timer called Stagetimer.
 So we'll choose the keywords "30 minute timer" or "1 hour timer" as these are **phrases that people use when searching** for a timer online.
 By optimizing our website for these keywords, we increase the chances that it will show up in search results when someone searches for these terms.

 <figure class="max-w-prose mx-auto mb-12">
   <img